freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-479-roots-on-the-rise/index.md

 ---
-title: Problem 479: Roots on the Rise
+title: Roots on the Rise
 ---
 ## Problem 479: Roots on the Rise